-If your an independent podiatrist or working with others there is strong chance that you’ve neglected your website.
+If you’re in the podiatry industry there is strong chance that you’ve neglected your website.
 Instead choosing to rely on other channels to bring in clients.
-But these sources are not reliable for sustaining a practice because they are mostly dependant on affiliations, location, and chance.
+But these sources are not completely reliable for sustaining a practice because they are often dependant on affiliations, location, and chance.

 This is where a website can deliver another method for obtaining patients that compliments your existing sources.
 As 80% of people looking for health services research online before seeing a health professional.
-This means that if your not online, you do not control your brand in the eyes of 80% of your potential customers and you have limited visibility to most potential clients.
+This means that if your not online, you do not control your brand in the eyes of 80% of your potential customers.
+You, therefore, have limited visibility to most potential clients.

 In addition, a site creates opportunities for further marketing opportunities like advertising on Google.
 While a site can also complimenting your existing advertising like print Ads through the inclusion of a link to your site.